MattiaSilvestri/energy-monitor/README.md

 # **Energy-monitor**
 Simple python tool to monitor your personal computer CO<sub>2</sub> emissions.

-Generates a graph displaying the amount of CO<sub>2</sub> emitted by your PC while is running.
+Generates a graph displaying the amount of grams of [CO<sub>2</sub>-equivalent](https://ec.europa.eu/eurostat/statistics-explained/index.php?title=Glossary:Carbon_dioxide_equivalent) per unit of time emitted by your PC while is running. <br>
+Essentially, the graph shows the "carbon footprint" of your PC. <br>
+Grams of CO<sub>2</sub>-equivalent/time can be understood as the amount of emissions that the computer would generate if it continued running at the same rate for the specified time.
+Using a metaphor, is a measure akin to km/h in cars, which indicate the amount of kilometers that would be travelled in one hour if the speed is kept constant. <br>

-The amount of CO<sub>2</sub> is computed according to the Thermal Design Power (TDP) of your CPU and adjusted to the carbon impact in your current location.
+The amount of grams CO<sub>2</sub>-equivalent is computed according to the [Thermal Design Power (TDP)](https://en.wikipedia.org/wiki/Thermal_design_power) of your CPU and adjusted to the carbon intensity in your current location, a measure of the greenhouse gas emissions associated with producing the electricity you consume. <br>

 ## **Table of contents**
 * [Features](#features)